tzc1234/ChattingiOS/README.md

 #### Centralise UI Flow
 In this app, all UIs are built by SwiftUI, and I would like to have something like the navigation coordinator pattern in UIKit.
 Therefore, I implement the `Flow` component to handle all SwiftUI views' instantiation and communication between views.
 The single view component doesn't have to know which is its next view.
 Also the navigation, because of the `NavigationStack`, controlling it outside of the view is possible, easier to change the UI flow and cleaner code.

+#### Swift 6
+The compiler will complain if something is not thread-safe, non-sendable.
+In order to satisfy it, conform to `Sendable`, the followings are the approaches I mostly use:
+1. actor
+2. @MainActor final class
+3. immutable struct
+4. @Sendable closure
+5. enum

 ### Technologies
 1. Swift 6
 2. WebSocket